MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-on-a-single-computer.md

 10. On the **Configure the database** page, select an existing database or specify the name of a new database, and then click **Next**.

-11. On the **Configure Orchestrator management group** page, accept the default configuration or enter the name of the user group to manage Orchestrator permissions, and then click **Next**.
+11. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the user group to manage Orchestrator permissions, and then click **Next**.

     > [!NOTE]
     > For more information about the Orchestrator users group, see [Orchestrator Users Group](assetId:///cfb5afed-1928-4c1a-ac5b-52feff15a54a).